FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

 writev(1, [{iov_base="Wrong password :(", iov_len=17}, {iov_base="\n", iov_len=1
 ```

-The relevant lines from this are that it opens `/enable.secret`, then lets us see the contents of the file.
+The relevant lines from this show us that it opens `/enable.secret`, then lets us see the contents of the file.
 In this case, the enable password is shown as `this-is-secret-7ce3ff0e2c8fd2a7`.
 This will change every time the container restarts, but is relatively quick to find manually each time.

 Now we can execute the `enable` command and get an elevated shell:
 ```sh